Kinship Care in Thailand

 The northeast region has a long tradition of parents migrating for work within Thailand and internationally.
 In this region, kinship care can include an extended family of grandparents, aunts, and uncles who have lived in the same village for generations.
 Additionally, the northeast has a comparatively low number of private children’s homes compared to other parts of the country.

 In western Thailand, along the Myanmar border, the percentage of children in kinship care drops to around 10%.
 In contrast, the number of private children’s homes, also known as orphanages, is higher in this region.
-In the past, One Sky observed that many children living in these homes had previously been in kinship care.
+In the past, we observed that many children living in these homes had previously been in kinship care.
 The proportion of these children in the homes was significantly higher than that of children still living in kinship care within the community.
-This overrepresentation highlights the vulnerability of children in kinship care within the migrant community and underscores the need for us to provide additional support to these families.
+This overrepresentation highlighted the vulnerability of children in kinship care within the migrant community, underscoring the need for us to provide additional support to these families.

 The Motivation Behind Kinship Care Support